-As a parent or guardian helping raise a teenager, you worry about him getting good grades, making friends, learning to drive – the list goes on and on.
-Amid all these everyday concerns, the risk of your child experimenting with underaged drinking may never cross your mind.
+As a parent or guardian helping raise a teenager, you worry about them getting good grades, making friends, learning to drive – the list goes on and on.
+Amid all these everyday concerns, the risk of your child experimenting with underage drinking may never cross your mind.
 However, young adulthood is a very vulnerable time, and the effects of teenage alcoholism can be severe.
 What can you do if you suspect your teen is abusing alcohol?

 Adolescent Drinking Could Pave the Way for Future Problems